intel/llvm/sycl/doc/CompileTimeProperties.md

 All of these attributes take a parameter list with the same format.
 There are always an even number of parameters, where the first half are the property names and the second half are the property values.
+(This assumes that the initial optional parameter is not passed.
+See below for a description of this optional parameter.)
 The property name is always a string literal or a `constexpr char *` expression.
-By convention, property names that correspond to LLVM IR attributes normally start with the prefix `"sycl-"` in order to avoid collision with non-SYCL IR attributes, but this is not a strict requirement.
+By convention, property names normally start with the prefix `"sycl-"` in order to avoid collision with non-SYCL IR attributes, but this is not a strict requirement.

 The property value can be a literal or `constexpr` expression of the following
 types: